 These five areas – also called domains – are closely linked to the child's health, education and social outcomes as they grow into their adulthood:

-physical health and wellbeing
+- physical health and wellbeing

-language and cognitive skills (school based)
+- language and cognitive skills (school based)

-communication skills and general knowledge.
+- communication skills and general knowledge.

 The AEDC results are available online and the data are available to government agencies, researchers and practitioners across all disciplines.
 These statistics will be used to inform early childhood education and care policy at government, community and school level.
-Copies of the 2015 AEDC National Report, online community maps and community profiles can be found on the AEDC website.
+Copies of the 2018 AEDC National Report, online community maps and community profiles can be found on the AEDC website.

-The AEDC results can support communities to understand the proportion of children vulnerable on one or more domains within their community.
+The AEDC results can support communities to understand the proportion of children developmentally vulnerable on one or more domains within their community.
 Communities can use their AEDC results to engage and collaborate with local schools and early childhood providers to plan actions to better support local children and their families.

-AEDC results are already shaping the design and application of early childhood programmes and policies with the aim of making sure children are offered a safe, nurturing and learning environment where they can grow and thrive.
+AEDC results are already shaping the design and application of early childhood program and policies with the aim of making sure children are offered a safe, nurturing and learning environment where they can grow and thrive.
 Specific examples of how communities have used AEDC results can be found on the AEDC website.

-The results of the 2015 AEDC data collection are now available on the AEDC website
+The results of the 2018 AEDC data collection are available on the AEDC website

 Find out more